 In which country is the NBH available?

-The National Breastfeeding Helpline will be available in England, Wales, Scotland and Northern Ireland.
+The National Breastfeeding Helpline is available in England, Wales, Scotland and Northern Ireland.

 What hours will the line be available?

-The lines will be open 9.30am until 9.30pm every day of the year.
+The lines are open 9.30am until 9.30pm every day of the year.

 How does the NBH work?